gmalim/NBA_analysis/README.md

 | *DBPM* | Defensive Box Plus/Minus | DBPM is a per-100-possession stat, see [here](https://www.basketball-reference.com/about/bpm.html)
 | *VORP* | Value Over Replacement Player | VORP is a per-100-possession stat, see [here](https://www.basketball-reference.com/about/bpm.html) |

-## ML classifier algorithms that are implemented in the analysis:
+## ML classifiers that are implemented in the analysis:

+The following classification algorithms can be used to select predict the NBA All-Stars for a given year:

 1. Logistic Regression Classifier
 2. Gaussian Naive Bayes Classifier